BlackBaroness/vk-sdk-kotlin/README.md

 fun handleUpdate(update: Update) {
     // cast update to "message new" if possible, otherwise just ignore update.asMessageNew?.also { update ->
-        // just send the copy of text as a reply to the message receivedb bot.messages.send(update.message.fromId) {
+        // just send the copy of text as a reply to the message received bot.messages.send(update.message.fromId) {
             replyTo = update.message.id
             message = update.message.text